 The Fiddler Everywhere HTTP(S) Inspectors tab renders the Request and the Response sections, which display the request and the response information for the selected HTTP(S) sessions from the Live Traffic list.
 In the case where the captured traffic uses the WebSocket API or the GRPC framework, a dedicated WebSocket and GRPC inspectors tab renders, which display the connection handshake details, messages, and each message details.
 For secure connections in the Live Traffic section, Fiddler Everywhere can show detailed server certificate information.

-The inspectors are based on the Monaco editor and provide a number of features among which:
+The inspectors are based on the Monaco editor and provide several features, among which:

 - Great performance for loading large chunks of data.